-- children with acute needs, including those in need of protection - children and parents need multi-agency responses which include specialist intervention from Children's Social Care through the family assessment process - Children with complex additional unmet needs that require a statutory child in need assessment. - Children who are at risk of significant harm which require a child protection response or legal intervention. - Children who need to be accommodated by the local authority either on a voluntary basis or by way of a Court Order. - By referring to the Continuum of Need and indicators, the academy can identify when assessment and 4.4 support for a child and family need 'stepping up' to a referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services. - When assessing cases of possible neglect the ESCC Neglect Matrix will be used.
-This tool mirrors the 4.5 Continuum of Need, but with greater focus upon potential indicators of neglect mapped across each of the four levels of need.
+- children with acute needs, including those in need of protection - children and parents need multi-agency responses which include specialist intervention from • Children's Social Care through the family assessment process - Children with complex additional unmet needs that require a statutory child in need assessment. • - Children who are at risk of significant harm which require a child protection response or legal intervention. - Children who need to be accommodated by the local authority either on a voluntary basis or by way of a Court Order. - By referring to the Continuum of Need and indicators, the academy can identify when assessment and 4.4 support for a child and family need 'stepping up' to a referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services. - 4.5 When assessing cases of possible neglect the ESCC Neglect Matrix will be used.
+This tool mirrors the Continuum of Need, but with greater focus upon potential indicators of neglect mapped across each of the four levels of need.

-5 WHAT ACTION TO TAKE IF YOU HAVE CONCERNS ABOUT A CHILD
+WHAT ACTION TO TAKE IF YOU HAVE CONCERNS ABOUT A CHILD 5

 - 5.1 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 5.2 Staff should always speak to the DSL or deputy DSL about any concern with a child. - 5.3 If staff have any concerns about a child's welfare, they should act on them immediately. - 5.4 Staff should not assume a colleague or another professional will take action. - 5.5 The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from SPoA.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible.
+In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 5.6 At The Baird Primary Academy, all concerns should be reported on CPOMS immediately.
+The system will automatically alert the two main DSLs.
+All staff have a log in for this system.